InconsolableCellist/EarPerkOSC/README.md

 My template is available on my Gumroad: https://foxipso.gumroad.com

-If you're endeavoring to do this yourself, make animation files that perk and unperk your ears, then an animation controller that listens to the parameters you specified in the OSC address and animates them.
+If you're endeavoring to do this yourself, make the following animation files:

-You can perk and unperk the ears based on the messages without any delay or more than one keyframe in the animation clips.
+* Ear Left Perk
+* Ear Left Neutral
+* Ear Right Perk
+* Ear Right Neutral
+* Both Ears Fold

+Then create an animation controller using the avatar parameters as floats (they're bools in the VRCExpressionParameters, but you use them as if they were floats).
+You can animate them using direct and 1D blend trees.
+The animation clips don't need more than one keyframe.

 ## ⚙️ config.ini